jameslairdsmith/emilyriederer/content/page/talks.md

 **Next Up:**

-In January 2020, I will be speaking at [rstudio::conf 2020](https://rstudio.com/conference/) in San Francisco, CA about "RMarkdown Driven Development".
+In January 2020, I will be speaking at [rstudio::conf 2020](https://rstudio.com/conference/) in San Francisco, CA about [RMarkdown Driven Development](https://emilyriederer.netlify.com/post/rmarkdown-driven-development/).

 **Do you want to hear about:**